 Kon-in Yoken Gubi Shomeisho is an official letter which certifies the non-Japanese party’s legal capacity to marry under Japanese law issued by the embassy or the consulate of the country of non-Japanese party.

 Some countries do not issue Kon-in Yoken Gubi Shomeisho.
 In such case, a sworn affidavit of competency to marry, affirming they are legally free to marry, in front of their own country’s embassy or consulate can be used instead.
 Kon-in Yoken Gubi Shomeisho or alternate affidavit need to be translated into Japanese, specifying the name of translator.

 Kon-in Todoke Juri Shomeisho

 Once the marriage procedures are completed, you may ask the municipal government office to issue a Kon-in Todoke Juri Shomeisho, a certificate of acceptance of notification of marriage.
 You need to keep Kon-in Todoke Juri Shomeisho because it is necessary to validate the marriage in the country of non-Japanese party and to change the status of residence to Spouse Visa.

 Validity of marriage in other countries

 When Kon-in Todoke is accepted by the municipal government office, the marriage become effective in Japan.
 But it does not mean your marriage is valid in the country of non-Japanese party.
 So he or she needs to submit Kon-in Todoke Juri Shomeisho to his/her country’s embassy or other organization located in Japan.

 When Japanese couple marry, one party needs to change its surname to the other’s.
 But international couple does not need to change their family name.
 However, if one party wants to change its surname to the other’s, he or she can do so by submitting the notification of surname change to the mayor of local municipality within 6 months from marriage.

 Status of Residence

 After getting married with Japanese, non-Japanese can apply for Spouse of Japanese Visa.
 Spouse of Japanese visa has no limitation for activities.
-So, basically, holders of the Visa can take any job.
+So, basically, holders of the Visa can take any job or run their own business.

 The period of the status of residence is determined by Immigration from 6 months, 1 year, 3 years or 5 years.